rm13rotem/EDC2Reporting.WebAPI/EDC2Reporting.WebAPI/Readme.txt

 i.
 Expose existing CRF pages (Modules) for anonymous use (the whole point of the Site)
 j.
 Publicise Medical History Term and Labs and Adverse Events Terms as a service (For registered users) build them controllers that expose (with caching) the GET ALL functionality.
 Base it on Wikipedia (Seperate DLL).

+v1.0.0.18 - 2024-06-10
+Added a new entity to DB EmailModel for sending emails.
+Added a new controller EmailController to manage email templates.